JacobWashburn-USDA/MatchPlant/README.md

 ## Acknowledgments

 This research was supported in part by an appointment to the Agricultural Research Service (ARS) Research Participation Program administered by the Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy (DOE) and the U.S. Department of Agriculture (USDA).
 ORISE is managed by ORAU under DOE contract number DE-SC0014664.
-Funding was provided by the United States Department of Agriculture, Agricultural Research Service, and SCINet Postdoctoral Fellows Program.
+This research used resources provided by the SCINet project and/or the AI Center of Excellence of the USDA Agricultural Research Service, ARS project numbers 0201-88888-003-000D and 0201-88888-002-000D.
+Funding was also provided by the United States Department of Agriculture, Agricultural Research Service, SCINet Postdoctoral Fellows Program.
 All opinions expressed in this publication are the author’s and do not necessarily reflect the policies and views of USDA, DOE, or ORAU/ORISE.

 ## License